Short-term health plans in Michigan

-Short-term health insurance in Michigan can be purchased by anyone who can meet the underwriting guidelines from insurers.
+Short-term health insurance in Michigan can be purchased by residents (individuals or families) who meet the underwriting guidelines of insurers.
 In general, this means being under 65 years old (some insurers put the age limit at 64 years) and in fairly good health.

 If you’re in need of health insurance coverage in Michigan, your first step should be to see whether you’re eligible for a special enrollment period that would allow you to enroll in an ACA-compliant major medical plan.
 There are a variety of qualifying life events that will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Michigan.
 These plans are purchased on a month-to-month basis, so you can enroll in one (with a premium subsidy if you’re eligible) even if you only need it for a few months before another policy takes effect.